microprediction/timemachines/README.md

 # timemachines
 Time series prediction models:

-- taking the form of *pure functions* (that's the intent, anyway, but its a free country)
+- taking the form of *pure functions*
 - that represent *state machines*
 - that are ideal for *lambda deployment*
 - in *online settings*